-The ICOM UK Travel Bursary is a designated fund operated by ICOM UK to provide grants for individuals working in and with museums from across the United Kingdom to attend ICOM triennial meetings, meetings of its international groups, and other conferences with a demonstrable international remit.
+The ICOM UK Bursary is a designated fund operated by ICOM UK to provide grants for ICOM UK members to attend ICOM General Conferences, meetings of ICOM International Committees (subject specialist groups) and other conferences with a demonstrable international remit.

 Who is eligible to apply?

-- Individual members of ICOM who have not received an ICOM UK Travel Bursary during the previous calendar year.
+Individual members of ICOM UK who have not received an ICOM UK Bursary during the previous calendar year.

-- Institutional members of ICOM are eligible to receive up to two ICOM UK bursaries per year for employees of their institution who are not individual members in their own right.
+Institutional members of ICOM UK are eligible to receive up to two bursaries per year for employees of their institution who are not individual members in their own right.

-- Applicants, whether individual members of ICOM, or as staff of institutions which are in ICOM membership, must have been in membership for at least 12 months.
+Applicants, whether individual members of ICOM, or as staff of institutions which are ICOM members, must have been a continuous member of ICOM UK for at least 12 months prior to applying.

-Those eligible to apply may seek support to attend;
+Those eligible to apply can seek support to attend:

 - Meetings of ICOM International Committees

-- Other official meetings of ICOM, its International Committees or Regional Organisations (at the discretion of the ICOM UK Board) taking place outside of the UK
+- Other official meetings of ICOM, its International Committees or Regional Organisations (at the discretion of the ICOM UK Committee) taking place outside of the UK

 - Meetings of Affiliated Organisations of ICOM taking place outside of the UK

-- Conferences which have a distinct international focus.
+- Conferences that have a distinct international focus.
 The decision on eligible events rests with the ICOM UK bursary committee.